mattbrown319/rise/_posts/2106-01-05-ProgramFreedom.md

 I snapped up my phone and heard Rodney — my computer science friend — on the other end before my mind fully registered I had called.
 Computer crisis had become something of a pattern for me, you see.

 As I explained the laptop problem, I realized I had another, more important job for him.

-                                        ***

 Rodney stared at the little robot crouching on my now-sparkling floor.
-His first reaction¬¬ – because, friend or no friend, he’s a pain ¬– was to berate me for the school’s four-day spoon-shortage.
+His first reaction — because, friend or no friend, he’s a pain — was to berate me for the school’s four-day spoon-shortage.
 It took until Thursday for the replacement washer bot to be delivered.
 But when I explained what I wanted, he straightened out of his disgruntled slouch.

 “You want me to reprogram it?”
 Rodney ran a hand through his red hair, pocketed his sunglasses, and rolled up his plaid sleeves.
 He crouched down and flipped ChefCutlery on his back.
 The bot waved his arms, grasping for utensils to wash.